 Effective disclosure is key to a green transition and the prevention of greenwashing.
-In most jurisdictions reporting against climate disclosure standards is voluntary, but mandatory standards are being introduced.
+In most jurisdictions reporting against climate disclosure standards is still voluntary, but mandatory disclosure standards are being introduced.
 These include the European Commission's disclosure requirements under the Sustainable Finance Disclosure Regulation (SFDR) and Corporate Sustainability Reporting Directive (CSRD).
-More will likely follow from the European Supervisory Authorities' recent consultation on greenwashing, and the US's proposals for public companies to disclose their direct greenhouse gas emissions and have them verified by a third party, as well as for funds with ESG labels.
+In June 2023, the European Supervisory Authorities published Progress Reports on Greenwashing in the financial sector, putting forward a common high-level understanding of greenwashing applicable to market participants across banking, insurance and pensions.
+In the US, the Securities and Exchange Commission has proposed standards for public companies to disclose their audited Scope 1 and 2 greenhouse gas emissions, and Scope 3 emissions where material.
+Certain climate disclosures have also been proposed for funds with ESG labels.
 In Australia, a consultation is currently underway on mandatory disclosure of climate-related financial risks, which is proposed to come into force in the 2024/2025 financial year.

-Guidelines are also being introduced to inform financial institutions of what regulators expect in relation to the management and/or disclosure of climate risks in ESG investments.
+Rules and guidelines are also being introduced to inform financial institutions of what regulators expect in relation to the management and/or disclosure of climate risks in ESG investments.
 In Asia, some of the key guidelines include: